Road Rage (novel)

 Road Rage is a 1997 novel by British crime-writer Ruth Rendell.
 Its protagonist is Inspector Wexford, and is the 17th entry in the series.
 The novel's main themes are the environment and environmental activism.

+Reception

+Diane Fisher Johnson of the Lexington Herald-Leader opined that the novel is "above all, the tight, well-crafted crime story Rendell's readers expect."
+James King of The Hamilton Spectator wrote that Wexford "has never been rendered more poignantly than in this outing", calling the novel the "strongest Wexford ever."
+Sue Ann Wood of the St. Louis Post-Dispatch called the novel "much more than a police procedural" and a "superb example of that genre."